csc-training/summerschool/application-design/docs/01_design_choices.md

     - Self-contained functions
     - No global variables, input what you need
 - Modular code takes more time to design but is **a lot** easier to extend and understand

+# Case LiGen: Modular design

+- Pipeline of stages with a common structure (input/output queues)
+    - Easy to create new stages to support new functionalities
+- Single interface for compute intensive backends
+    - High level program structure separated by time consuming accelerated code
+    - Different implementation for the accelerated code.
+    - Backend characteristics (e.g data movement) are hidden from the rest of the application.

+# Version control

+- Version control is the single most important software development tool
+- Git is nowadays ubiquitous
+- Additional tools in web services (github, gitlab, bitbucket)
+    - Forking
+    - Issue tracking
+    - Review of pull/merge requests
+    - wikis
+- ICON: private gitlab
+- LiGen: private gitlab

 # Code design: tools